maheshrijal/notes/docs/kubernetes/k8s-intro.md

 #### Pod
 - One or more container running together on one node

+- Pod is a abstraction of the container

 - Containers are always in pods

 #### Controllers